Localized fields on scalar global defects: Introduction

-In this work we investigate a compactification mechanism through localization of fields modes on $p$-brane embedded in $p+d+1$-dimensional spacetime with topology ${\cal M}^{p+d+1}=\mathbb{M}^{p+1} \times \mathbb{R}^d$.
-The $p$-brane here is such that its profile is regarded as a scalar global defect and the modes localized are scalar modes that come from the fluctuations around the scalar global defects first introduced in \cite{Bazeia:2003qt}.
+Thus, in this work we investigate a compactification mechanism through localization of fields modes on $p$-brane embedded in $p+d+1$-dimensional spacetime with topology ${\cal M}^{p+d+1}=\mathbb{M}^{p+1} \times \mathbb{R}^d$.
+The $p$-brane here is such that its profile is regarded as a scalar global defect and the localized modes are scalar modes that come from the fluctuations around the scalar global defects first introduced in \cite{Bazeia:2003qt}.
 These modes are described via eigenfunctions that satisfy a Schroedinger-like equation for the fluctuations.
 We then integrate out these modes in the internal space $\mathbb{R}^d$ to obtain an effective action describing the fields localized on the scalar global defect (the $p$-brane) following the lines of the references \cite{Z2000,B2005,B2008,B2009}.
 Such defects are scalar soliton solutions of a scalar field theory in arbitrary dimensions even for $d>2$.
 This is known to evade the Derrick's theorem with the price of being a theory that breaks translational invariance.
-They are different of the co-dimensional one objects mostly used in the braneworlds scenarios \cite{1,2,3,4,5,6,7,8,9,10,11,12}.
+They are different of the co-dimensional one objects mostly used in the braneworlds scenarios \cite{1,2,3,4,5,6,7,8,9,10,11,12, 12-a,12-b,12-c,12-d,12-e,12-ee,12-f,12-g}.
 The scalar potential in the Lagrangian now depends explicitly on the spatial coordinates.
 However, we show that the effective theory describing localized scalar modes on the global defect worldvolume recovers the translational invariance because the effective potentials has no dependence on any spatial coordinate on the $p$-brane.
 In this sense we conclude that in this compactification process arises a mechanism in which a theory with broken translation invariance in higher dimensions recovers the translational invariance in lower dimensions.

-This is in accord with the recent considerations on spacetime symmetries broken in high energy probing extra dimensional physics in our Universe.
+{ This Letter is organized as follows.
+In Sec.~\ref{eff} we compute the effective action for scalar global defect spectrum.
+We find a general form for the effective potential localized on a $p$-brane.
+We also find a connection between the scalar global defects and black $p$-branes in certain limits.
+Finally, in Sec.~\ref{concu} we present our final conclusions. }